themistocleous/nlp_editor/README.md

 - to create lists of words in reverse order for dictionaries.
 - to analyze text using the implemented regular expressions engine.

+# Bug Fixes
+- 08-09-2019
+Correcting the phonological transcription of the words such as έγκαιρος.

 # Using NLP Editor
 First clone the repository with ssh